otto-de/api-guidelines/guidelines/020_guidelines/050_resources/3010_must-use-plural-for-collection-resources.md

 ---
 type: MUST
-id: R000021
+id: R100020
 ---

 # use plural for collection resources

-If a resource can be identified as a collection resource, such as `customer`, use the plural for resource naming:
+If a resource can be identified as a collection resource, such as `order`, use the plural for resource naming:

-`/customers`
+`/orders`

 If we want to identify a single customer resource, this is what we do:

-`/customers/{customerId}`
+`/orders/{orderId}`